-Young women, women and people of marginalised genders disproportionately experience housing stress and instability, challenges in accessing safe and affordable housing, and the risks of homelessness.
-In 2019-20, the majority of people accessing specialist homelessness services were women (60%) – most commonly aged 25 – 34 years old (21%).
-While the numbers of women aged 55 years and over were small, they were increasing at a greater rate than men aged 55 years and over (AIHW 2020).
+Young women, women and gender diverse people disproportionately experience housing stress and instability, challenges in accessing safe and affordable housing, and the risks of homelessness.
+In 2021-22, the majority of people accessing specialist homelessness services were women (60%).
+Almost two-thirds of adults aged 25-34 experiencing homelessness were women.
+While the numbers of women aged 55 years and over were small (about 8% of all female clients), they were increasing at a greater rate than men aged 55 years and over (AIHW 2022).

 Housing careers and pathways are gendered and intersectional, due to the systemic and structural drivers of gender inequality and family and domestic violence.

-In 2019-20, 41% of clients accessing specialist homelessness services had experienced family and domestic violence – of those aged over 18 years, 9 out of 10 were women (AIHW 2020).
+In 2021-2022, 37% of clients accessing specialist homelessness services had experienced family and domestic violence – of those aged over 18 years, 76% were women and nearly half were living as a single parent (AIHW 2022).
 Women were more likely to present with children, be housed privately (including temporary and unsafe accommodation), with safe and secure housing an immediate priority.
 They are twice as likely as men not to receive assistance.